scala-ide/docs/index.rst

 Welcome to Scala IDE's documentation!
 =====================================

-The `Scala IDE`_ for Eclipse is centered around seamless integration with the Eclipse Java tools, providing many of the features Eclipse users have come to expect including:
+`Scala IDE`_ provides support for development of Scala applications in the Eclipse platform.
+Its main target is the support for the `Scala`_ language and the integration with the Eclipse Java tools.
+It provides many of the features Eclipse users have come to expect including:

 * Support for mixed Scala/Java projects and any combination of Scala/Java project dependencies.
 Type driven operations are transparent across Scala and Java files and projects, allowing straightforward references from Scala to Java and vice versa.